thoughtworks-jumpstart/guides/docs/frontend-web-development/react-jsx.md

 ## Covers

 1. What is JSX
-2. Adding logic to customise behaviour
+2. Adding logic to customise the behaviour

 ## What is JSX

-In our Hello World app we saw the following code bellow in App.js
+In our Hello World app, we saw the following code bellow in App.js.

 ```javascript
 function App() {